smilers/windows-itpro-docs/windows/configuration/shell-launcher/index.md

 >
 > Use **Shell Launcher V2**, you can specify a Universal Windows app as a custom shell.
 Check [Use Shell Launcher to create a Windows 10 kiosk](/windows/configuration/kiosk-shelllauncher) for the differences between Shell Launcher v1 and Shell Launcher V2.

-Shell Launcher processes the **Run** and **RunOnce** registry keys before starting the custom shell, so your custom shell doesn’t need to handle the automatic startup of other applications and services.
+Shell Launcher processes the **Run** and **RunOnce** registry keys before starting the custom shell, so your custom shell doesn't need to handle the automatic startup of other applications and services.

 Shell Launcher also handles the behavior of the system when your custom shell exits.
 You can configure the shell exit behavior if the default behavior doesn't meet your needs.